Chris Brown Feels Betrayed By Quavo Dating Karrueche Tran

 Brown and Tran dated on and off four years ending in 20i5.
 They ended their relationship after it became public news that Brown fathered a child with model Nia Guzman while he and Tran were still a couple.

-For a while appeared intent on the two reconciling, but after encountering her stubborn resistance Brown and others in his camp publicly took the position that his ex would have never been famous without having dated him and insinuating that she was still capitalizing off his name.
+For a while he appeared intent on the two reconciling, but after encountering her stubborn resistance Brown and others in his camp publicly took the position that his ex would have never been famous without having dated him and insinuating that she was still capitalizing off his name.

-“Miss Tran is truly lookin g to get this matter handled in the most expeditious way possible,” Tran’s other lawyer Patrick Blood told the The News.
+“Miss Tran is truly looking to get this matter handled in the most expeditious way possible,” Tran’s other lawyer Patrick Blood told the The News.

 More recently, Brown has been romantically linked to model Vanessa Vargas, who was recently seen accompanying him on his current Party Tour.